Getting Started with Workspace ONE Experience Management

 - Virtual Desktop & Apps – Experience Management for Horizon virtual desktops and apps

-- Frontline Workers Add-on – Out-of-the-box templates for Frontline use cases
+- Frontline Workers – Out-of-the-box templates for Frontline use cases

 Finally, click ENABLE to enable Desktop Advanced Telemetry.
 This step enables Experience Management telemetry collection from enrolled Windows and macOS devices.

-Follow similar steps to enable Experience Management for mobile devices and apps, Horizon virtual desktops and apps, and the Frontline Worker Add-On.
+Follow similar steps to enable Experience Management for mobile devices and apps, Horizon virtual desktops and apps, and the Frontline Worker templates and tools.

 Once enabled, Experience Management options will show as Enabled on the Marketplace landing page.